CCNA Exam Preparation Questions: 8 Key Tips for 2025

 7. NAT and PAT Configuration (Network/Port Address Translation)

-Network Address Translation (NAT) is a fundamental technology for conserving IPv4 addresses and enhancing the security of private networks, making it a guaranteed topic on the CCNA exam.
-NAT translates private IP addresses, which are explicitly not routable on the public internet, into public IP addresses.
-The exam will test your hands-on ability to configure, verify, and troubleshoot different NAT types, including static NAT, dynamic NAT, and Port Address Translation (PAT), often referred to as NAT overload.
+Network Address Translation (NAT) serves as a fundamental method for preserving the limited supply of IPv4 addresses while adding a layer of security to internal networks.
+You will encounter this topic on the current CCNA exam.
+NAT functions by converting private IP addresses, which cannot route across the public internet, into valid public addresses.
+The exam requires you to demonstrate technical proficiency when you configure, verify, and resolve issues within different NAT frameworks.
+These include static NAT, dynamic NAT, and Port Address Translation (PAT), which is frequently called NAT overload.

 Actionable Study Tips